Locomotor system

 - Trinity Health Grand Rapids Orthopedic Services

-- Metro Health – University of Michigan Health Orthopedics
+- University of Michigan Health-West Orthopedics

-- Mercy Health orthopedic and rehabilitation clinics
+- Trinity Health Grand Rapids orthopedic and rehabilitation clinics

 - Kent County Health Department – community health information and referrals